Grading in Summer 2021

 Simply: no. The grade students achieve will start with their teacher’s assessment of their performance across a range of evidence.
 This is against a nationally-defined standard set by the exam boards, not teachers' own opinions.
 This assessment is then subject to both internal and external quality assurance before the final grade is awarded by the exam body as usual.

-Does this mean grades are decided by an algorithm?
+Does this mean grades are decided or limited by an algorithm?

 No, unlike last year, students’ grades will not be changed by a formula.
 The internal and external quality assurance measures will all be done by humans, not an algorithm.
 There is no limit on the achievement of students, providing they have evidence that they are working at that grade.